ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

 ### Sandbox and Experiments

 * [Liz Rice's _Beginner's Guide to eBPF_](https://github.com/lizrice/ebpf-beginners)
-  is a simple вЂњHello WorldвЂќ eBPF program demonstrated during conferences and designed to help newcomers familiarize themselves with eBPF.
+  is a simple “Hello World” eBPF program demonstrated during conferences and designed to help newcomers familiarize themselves with eBPF.

 * [greeter-bpf](https://github.com/fujita/greeter-bpf) is an implementation of
-  a gRPC GreeterServer in eBPF вЂњjust for funвЂќ, but actually for benchmarks, too.
+  a gRPC GreeterServer in eBPF “just for fun”, but actually for benchmarks, too.

 * [rbperf](https://github.com/facebookexperimental/rbperf/) is an